Former Cretin-Derham Hall star Tre Holloman building his game at Michigan State

 Like Holloman did many times during his high school career at Cretin-Derham Hall, he hit his defender with a quick first step to get into the lane.
 Holloman hit a floater while also getting fouled.
 His three-point play ignited the crowd wearing Spartan Strong shirts.

-Holloman never knew exactly when he'd be called upon to make an impact in a reserve role this season, but he's cherished the experience his freshman year playing for Izzo.
+Holloman hasn't known exactly when he'll be called upon to make an impact in his reserve role, but he's cherished the experience of his freshman year playing for Izzo.

 "Coach is really teaching me the game and teaching me about life," Holloman said recently.
 "It's been a pleasure playing for Coach Iz."